A. Authority to Hear Motions

 E. Statement of Resolved and Unresolved Issues

 Except in Social Security and pro se prisoner cases, the parties and counsel are expected to continue to discuss resolution of their dispute after the motion is filed.
 If the parties are unable to resolve their differences prior to oral argument, the moving party shall prepare a written statement of Resolved and Unresolved Issues, of no more than five pages, certifying that good-faith efforts to resolve the matters in controversy have been undertaken and listing the issues with respect to which an agreement has been reached, as well as the issues yet to be resolved.
-This statement must be filed with the court clerk with a copy faxed or hand-delivered to the Magistrate Judge’s chambers no later than two business days prior to the scheduled hearing date.
-Failure to timely submit the statement may result in adjournment or dismissal of the motion as appropriate.
+This statement must be filed with the court clerk with a copy faxed or hand-delivered to the Magistrate Judge’s chambers no later than three business days prior to the scheduled hearing date.
+Failure to timely submit the statement may result in adjournment or dismissal of the motion, as appropriate.
 In the event that all disputed issues are resolved prior to the hearing, the parties shall file a stipulation incorporating the agreement of the parties and proposed order prior to the scheduled hearing date.

 F. Hearing/Oral Argument